tsveta-uzunova/coffee-cart-app-testing/test-cases.md

 - **Result (Pass/Fail):**
     - Pass

-Test case 4.5: Verify Order Updates and Promotional Messages Option
+### Test Case 4.5: Verify Order Updates and Promotional Messages Option

 - **Precondition:**
     1. The user is on the Coffee Cart App checkout page with the Payment Details form displayed.
 - **Steps:**